 Microsoft was not insulated from the Clippy criticism.
 Writing of his time working for the company, James Fallows reported for The Atlantic in 2008 that the excitable little stationery accessory was bemoaned by employees.
 Yet Clippy remained, getting a minor makeover in Office 2000 before being automatically turned off in 2002.
 (Microsoft poked fun at the user enmity, announcing the character was out of work and creating a game that allowed players to zap Clippy with a staple gun.)

 Why the allegiance?
 Fallows said it was in part related to Clippy’s origin as a resident of the failed Bob operating system.
-That project was spearheaded by Melinda French, who later became Melinda French Gates, wife of Microsoft founder Bill Gates.
+That project was spearheaded by Melinda French, who later became Melinda French Gates, wife of Microsoft founder Bill Gates (and still later became the ex-wife of Bill Gates, following their 2021 divorce).
 While Fallows is quick to point out that it wasn’t the sole reason Clippy remained an uninvited guest, no one was particularly enthusiastic about getting rid of him, either.